FrancescoRizzi/AWSomesauce/articles/BAS4-pws/README.md

 This is similar to what we did for certsgrabber before, but:

-* **We skip some libraries when adding them from the virtual enbvironment dependencies:**
+* **We skip some libraries when adding them from the virtual environment dependencies:**

 ```shell
 zip -r9 $PACKZIP * \